nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `list`<br>
   `select 2`<br>
-  Selects the 2nd task in the address book.
+  Selects the 2nd task in the task manager.
 * `find do HW` <br>
   `select 1`<br>
   Selects the 1st task in the results of the `find` command.

 ### 2.8.
 Clearing all entries : `clear`

-Clears all entries from the address book.<br>
+Clears all entries from the task manager.<br>
 Format: `clear`

-### 2.9 Undo previous action: `clear`
+### 2.9 Undo previous action: `undo`

-Undo the prevous actions
+Undo the prevous actions.<br>
 Format: `undo`

 ### 2.10.
 Exiting the program : `exit`